Elizabeth Taylor (novelist): Life and writings

+Film adaptations

-Perhaps the first film adaption of one of her works was on the television series "Tales of the Unexpected", in September 1980, of the short story "The Flypaper."
+Perhaps the first film adaptation of one of her works was on the television series "Tales of the Unexpected", in August 1980, of the short story "The Flypaper."
 This broadcast became one of the infamously dark and sinister episodes in British TV history.

 In the 21st century a new interest in her work was kindled by film-makers.
 Ruth Sacks Caplin had written a film screenplay based on Taylor's novel Mrs. Palfrey at the Claremont in the 1970s, but it languished for decades until her son, Lee Caplin, purchased the rights to the film in 1999.
 Ruth Sacks Caplin's film adaptation, Mrs. Palfrey at the Claremont, directed by Dan Ireland, was finally released in 2005 with British actress Joan Plowright in the title role.

 French director François Ozon made a 2007 film of Angel with Romola Garai.

+Critical appraisal

+Taylor's work is mainly concerned with the nuances of everyday life and situations.
+Anne Tyler once compared Taylor to Jane Austen, Barbara Pym and Elizabeth Bowen – "soul sisters all," in Tyler's words.

+The critic Philip Hensher called The Soul of Kindness a novel "so expert that it seems effortless.
+As it progresses, it seems as if the cast are so fully rounded that all the novelist had to do was place them, successively, in one setting after another and observe how they reacted to each other....
+The plot... never feels as if it were organised in advance; it feels as if it arises from her characters' mutual responses."